-1. In early fall, stop cutting roses and let plants form hips (seedpods) as they prepare naturally for winter.
+1. In early fall, stop cutting roses and let plants form hips (seedpods) as they being to prepare themselves naturally for winter.
 If you trim them while temperatures are still warm, they may try to produce tender new growth that would just get zapped during a cold snap.

-Prune overly long canes on bush-type roses to prevent wind damage.
-Expect a certain amount of winter kill (when canes die as far back as the bud union).
-Plan to prune off dead canes in early spring.
+3. Prune overly long canes on bush-type roses to prevent wind damage.
+Expect a certain amount of winter kill (when stems die back from the cold and won't produce new growth in spring).
+Remove dead canes in early spring.

-In areas where winter brings sub-zero temperatures and frigid, drying winds, you may need to take more extreme measures to help your roses survive.
+In areas where winter means sub-zero temperatures and frigid, drying winds, you may need to take more extreme measures to help your roses survive.

-1. After the first frost, bundle the canes together and tie them with twine to hold them erect as you work.
+1. After the first frost, bundle the canes together and tie them with twine to hold them upright as you work.
 Use a garden fork to gently unearth the plant's roots.
 Dig a trench to one side of the rose large enough to contain the height and width of the plant.

-2. Gently tip the plant and lay it in the trench.
+2. Gently tip the plant on its side and lay it in the trench.
 Cover it with soil.
 Pile a 2-inch layer of shredded leaves on top of the soil.
 In early spring, carefully uncover the rose and replant it.

 1. In mild-winter areas, pile straw around the base of a tree rose.
 In cold-winter areas, use soil instead of straw; soil will provide more insulation.

-Overwinter potted tree roses as well as other potted roses by moving them into an unheated garage or to a sheltered place next to the south side of your house.
-In regions with extra-cold winters, protect each plant by placing it, pot and all, in a roomy cardboard box and packing the box with shredded newspaper, dry leaves, styrene packing pieces, or peat moss.
+Overwinter potted roses by moving them into an unheated garage or to a sheltered place next to the south side of your house.
+In regions with extra-cold winters, protect each plant by placing it, pot and all, in a roomy cardboard box and packing the box with shredded newspaper or dry leaves.
 Surround the box with bales of hay.

 Plan now to protect your roses from the potential damage caused by freezing and thawing cycles in the winter.
 A little early preparation will go a long way to helping your plants survive the coldest months of the year.